siavava/portfolio/content/writing/computing/exposition/001-multiples-sum/index.md

 120                                           -- unwind 1 (final return)
 ```

+The real problem is that memory allocated for any specific recursive call's stack frame
+in the forward iteration may not be freed until the backward iteration reaches the specific
+call and the specific recursive call completes execution and returns.
+We effectively use $\Theta(n)$ memory.

 If we can do better, shouldn't we?

-The main idea behind [tail recursion](https://en.wikipedia.org/wiki/Tail_call)
-is that if a non-branching recursive call is the last computation in a function,
+If a non-branching recursive call is the last computation in a function,
-then we can pass the context forward and avoid setting up a new stack frame for the recursive call.
+why not pass the context forward and avoid setting up a new stack frame for the recursive call?
+This is the main idea behind [tail recursion](https://en.wikipedia.org/wiki/Tail_call)
-Eventually, the terminating call(i.e. "base case") return the solution back to the original caller.
+&mdash; eventually, the terminating call (i.e. _base case_) returns the solution back to the original caller.

 ```python
 def factorial(n, acc=1):